lcalem/lcalem.github.io/_posts/2019-07-09-rlss-healthcare.md

 All these strategies come with their guarantees, essentially they show sublinear regret (either $\sqrt(t)$ or $\log(t)$) _under the proper assumptions_.
 In practice sometimes these assumptions may not be true but that doesn't mean we cannot have good performance, it just open new problems.

-But in practice we can't compute the regret since it requires knowing the true mean $\mu_{k^*}$, which we obviously don't have because if we did we wouldn't be doing all of this in the first place.
+In practice we can't compute the regret since it requires knowing the true mean $\mu_{k^*}$, which we obviously don't have because if we did we wouldn't be doing all of this in the first place.
 Instead, we can:
 - __minimize__ bad events so that we accumulate them sublinearly.
 (In real life that could be bad patient outcomes!)
 - __maximize__ cumulative good events